tbensky/npct/README.md

 You are done.
 Now, do two things:

 1. Power the ESP32 using a battery and take it with you when you go out!
 The battery should power it for 40+ hours.
 Be sure not to disconnect it while you're out and about, as any logged contact information will be lost.
+You can disconnect it and/or charge the battery after you get home and download any contacts.

 1. When you get home, check the for blue LED.
 It'll be on if any health-related contacts were logged.
 (The red LED is always on.)
 To read out your contact log, go back to the Chrome-App `(config.html)` to read any contact information that came in while you were out.
 Click on the blue "read device log" button: